Skip to content

 Terminal window

 Log in to a provider using OAuth.
-Supported providers: claude, openai, google, qwen, kimi, github.
+Supported providers: claude, openai, google, qwen, kimi, github, gitlab.

 Terminal window